 Your Basal Body Temperature is simply the lowest temperature your body reaches while you sleep.
 The significance this holds to your ovulation is that when ovulation occurs, your core body temperature rises about half a degree and stays elevated for about 1 week.
 By consistently monitoring your BBT you can effectively determine whether or not you are ovulating simply by the natural shift in body temperature.

 Checking your Basal Body Temperature and understanding the changes that occurs during ovulation is crucial to increasing your chances of pregnancy, but is quite simple once you know what you’re doing.
+You will want a basal thermometer in order to begin monitoring your basal body temperature.
+This thermometer is more sensitive than a typical one and can pick up on even the smallest temperature variations.
+To guarantee reliable readings, it’s crucial to stick with the same thermometer throughout your cycle.

 7 things you need to know about checking your BBT: